NatWest opens on Sunday as IT glitch causes chaos

-The bank, owned by part-nationalised Royal Bank of Scotland, opened the branches between 09:00 a.m.
-British Time (0800 GMT) and 12:00 p.m.
-(1100 GMT), having already extended its opening hours on Saturday, drafting in more than 7,000 staff to deal with the crisis.
+The bank, owned by part-nationalised Royal Bank of Scotland, opened the branches between 0800 GMT and 1100 GMT, having already extended its opening hours on Saturday, drafting in more than 7,000 staff to deal with the crisis.

 NatWest is battling to get on top of a huge backlog of failed payments after a software upgrade on Tuesday night went wrong, resulting in the bank being unable to process payments for its personal and business customers.